objektwerks/pwa.pool/README.md

 Test
 ----
 1. sbt clean sharedJVM/test
-2. sbt clean jvm/it:test  // Requires valid email address at this time in jvm/src/it/resources/test.server.conf.
+2. sbt clean jvm/it:test  // Requires valid email address at this time in jvm/src/it/resources/test.server.conf
-3. sbt clean js/test
+3. sbt clean js/test  // Doesn't work because IDBDatabase and Crypto no supported by scalajs-env-jsdom-nodejs

 Bloop
 -----